IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    level so that there is nothing triggered at MPLS level when one of the link member of the LAG fails.

-1. If there is no LAG then the scenario is not clear since a router port failure would automatically trigger (through BFD failure) first a sub-50ms protection at MPLS level :FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.
-At the same time MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the router and of the ROADM muxponder to re-use the same OCh as the one used originally for the failed router port.
-Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the router and the original OCh if overall cost, latency etc. is improved.
-However, in this scenario, there is a need for protection port PLUS back-up port in the router which does not lead to clear port savings.
+1. If there is no LAG then the scenario is not clear since a IP router port failure would automatically trigger (through BFD failure) first a sub-50ms protection at MPLS level :FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.
+At the same time MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the IP router and of the muxponder to re-use the same WDM tunnel as the one used originally for the failed IP router port.
+Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the IP router and the original WDM tunnel if overall cost, latency etc. is improved.
+However, in this scenario, there is a need for protection port PLUS back-up port in the IP router which does not lead to clear port savings.

 {: #muxponder}